poenmasem/GetPrivacy/README.md

 - [Awesome Privacy](https://github.com/pluja/awesome-privacy) - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.

 - [Awesome Windows](https://github.com/Awesome-Windows/Awesome) - An awesome & curated list of best applications and tools for Windows.
-(Choose FOSS softwares as much as you can)
+(Choose FOSS softwares as much as possible)

 - [FOSS Adobe Alternatives](https://twitter.com/XdanielArt/status/1259859435607994370/photo/1)